tuobangli/E1/README.md

 # E1
-back to Hong Kong on Monday 11
+back to Hong Kong or Macau on Monday 12